← More articles in Cold Email

 Tailoring Greetings To Your Audience

-Your choice of greeting should reflect who you're addressing.
-Personalizing greetings by using the recipient's name, such as "Hi Sarah," shows you value the individual.
-This approach works well in both professional and semi-formal settings, creating a sense of connection.
+Your greeting should reflect who you're addressing.
+Personalizing greetings by using the recipient's name—"Hi Sarah,"—shows you value the individual.

-A common mistake is not adjusting your greeting based on relationship or familiarity.
-Using "Dear Mr. Smith" for a close colleague can seem overly rigid, while starting a job inquiry with "Hey" risks being taken less seriously.
-Tailor your greeting thoughtfully to express respect and relevance to your audience.
+A common mistake is failing to adjust based on relationship or familiarity.
+"Dear Mr. Smith" to a close colleague feels overly rigid.
+"Hey" in a job inquiry risks being dismissed immediately.

 Considering Context And Purpose

-Group Messages: Use inclusive greetings like “Good morning, Marketing Team” to maintain professionalism.
+Group messages: Use inclusive greetings like "Good morning, Marketing Team" to maintain professionalism while acknowledging everyone.

 Cultural Sensitivity In Greetings

-If you’re unsure about cultural nuances, play it safe with neutral phrases and avoid humor or slang that may not translate well.
-Show respect by proofreading translations or consulting with native speakers when reaching multilingual audiences.
+Never rely on humor or slang that may not translate well.
+Proofread translations or consult native speakers when reaching multilingual audiences.

 Mistakes To Avoid In Email Greetings